ipsita-ghosh-1/Low-Rank-Training-in-Deep-Learning/README.md

 # Low Rank Training for Deep Neural Networks
-This is a repertory for source code of Low Rank Training for Deep Neural Networks
+This is a repository for source code of Low Rank Training for Deep Neural Networks.

 The following are the commands to run the algorithm step-wise.

 # Start up code

-## train from scratch
+## Train from scratch

-### resnet-20
+### Resnet-20

 * channel